Unleashing the full potential of immuno-oncology therapies

 Lung Cancer Example

-The simulation of the immune system by currently available immunotherapies is not limited to the tumor, which can lead to severe side effects in organs and tissues
+The stimulation of the immune system by currently available immunotherapies is not limited to the tumor, which can lead to severe side effects in organs and tissues.

 Xilio Tumor-Activated